Server Generator Guide

 - Stream methods have basic support (no proxy/delay/error features)

-- Proxying is performed on the HTTP node side, not in the generated server
+.protofiles for code generation; reflection works for mock creation only) - Proxying is performed on the HTTP node side, not in the generated server

 MCP Generator